 Tomato Jam

-So all of the ingredients get dumped in your saucepan and you just let it cook down for about an hour and 15 minutes.
+Tomato jam is pretty cinchy to make, but will mostly take a bit of time.
+One just has to dump all of the ingredients into a saucepan and let it cook down for about an hour and 15 minutes.

 It will slowly and miraculously turn into jam.